garrigoose/Trivia-Night/README.md

 Have a player enter a word that will be guessed during the game.
 The word is then hidden and represented by blank spaces.
 The second player then chooses letters, which are revealed if present.
+If not, parts of the spaceman's spaceship are built.
+For an example, see [this video](https://videopress.com/v/Fk5cYswc).
+(Note, there are many variations on this game, including Parachute and Snowman -- feel free to get creative here!)

 _Bonus:_